 - 1 1/2 tbsp sea salt

 Before you start, make sure all utensils and jars are clean.
-You don’t want any bad bacteria developing while you are fermenting.
-Start with chopping up all your veggies up.
+Start with chopping up all your veggies.
 I love to cut mine in different shapes and sizes but that’s totally up to you.
 Now start layering your veggies into a big jar.
-I start with the red cabbage, followed by the sliced carrots, cubed cucumber, capsicum, and shallots.
+I start with the red cabbage, followed by the sliced carrots, cucumber, capsicum, and shallots.
 In-between I add fresh herbs like dill or thyme.
 Once you have firmly packed your veggies into the jar, combine the boiled water with salt.
 Pour the brine into your jars fully covering your veggies.
 Do not close the lid.
 Instead, top your veggie layers with a cabbage leaf first and put a clean glass on top as a weight to keep it all nicely packed.
-It’s importnat that the veggies should be covered with salt brine at all times.
-Now it’s time to relax and leave your veggies to ferment for up to 3-5 days in a dark place.
-I feel that mine were perfect after 4 days of fermentation.
-They still had a good bite to them but soaked up all the amazing flavors and turned slightly sourish, similarly to sauerkraut and kimchi.
+It’s importnat to cover the veggies with salt brine at all times.
+Let your veggies ferment for up to 3-5 days in a dark place.
+Mine were perfect after 4 days of fermentation.
+They still had a good bite to them but soaked up all the amazing flavors, similarly to sauerkraut and kimchi.